Lac suis o. suillinum = Schweinemilch - Pig´s milk

 Negativ: Herrschsüchtig + destruktiv/Haut unheilsam/

 cruelty, violence and brutality. syphilitic.
 The basic feeling is being abused, misused, outcast, unjustly condemned, or being abandoned.
-Many provers reacted with
+Many provers reacted with severe anger and hatred.

 “A horrible remedy” “A child is raped” “I am very upset” “Never again” – Deceit and treachery with hatred.
 Discovery of treasures and jewelry (like Fluor).